-I’m writing this in the summer so all these maintenance tips are selected for fair weather conditions.
+I’m writing this in the summer so all these boat maintenance tips are selected for fair weather conditions.

 Longer daylight hours and warmer temperatures mean more time in the day to varnish and for it to dry before the temperature drops.

 Running rigging refers to all the equipment (ropes etc.) involved in raising, lowering and controlling the sails.
 By the middle of the summer, you’ll know what is working and what needs some attention.
 Check through your rigging for any failing splices, sheaves are running smoothly and any other adjustments that could be made to reduce friction and make sailing easier.

 This is a pleasant afternoon job.
 Check all your sheaves are running smoothly, your winches are serviced and the windlass is working as it should.
 If you’ve ever been on a boat when deck gear fails you will understand how important a little regular maintenance is.

 Each piece of equipment will have its own servicing list.

 Standing rigging refers to the fixed lines, wires and rods which support masts and bowsprits.
 In extremely bad maintenance situations, the mast could come down!
 What is more likely though is the boat’s performance will be affected by the rigging requiring adjustments.
 A correctly rigged boat will be easier to steer and faster too.

 A visual check of all the equipment is a great start.
 Stainless steel rigging rarely breaks in the middle, it’s at the ends where the wire is joined to the terminal at the deck via stainless steel swages where you are more likely to see strands of wire starting to break.
 Everything connected to the base of the wire should line up perfectly so that the load is transferred evenly.
 A bent wire is a sure sign that something is very wrong.